YEK-Kayra/MS5611_APP/README.md

 # MS5611_APP
- MS5611 pressure and temperature sensor application with SMT32 mcu
+ MS5611 pressure and temperature sensor application with SMT32 mcu First step ==> enter core files
+Second step ==> Find ms5611.h  in Inc file and ms5611.c in Src file Finally  ==> Adds these two files in your project, and don't forget look at main.c file.

 # FIELD OF APPLICATION
 • High resolution module, 10 cm